gophergala/learn-Go-the-hard-way/README.md

 ##Features

 The key features are the form of learning Go.
-All the tasks are challenging,and most come from the real open libraries as well as relevant papers or talks,however not difficult to complete.
+All the tasks are challenging,and most come from the real open libraries as well as relevant papers or talks,however not difficult to complete.It will help you understand main parts of these works instead of browsing the huge code.

 In my opinion the best way to learn coding is just coding.